 - SQLSaturday #341 – Porto (October 18)

-For me is always a great honor and joy to be participating in events, either as speaker or attendee, be with old friends, meet new people and share the knowledge!
+For me, it is always a great honor and joy to participate in events, either as a speaker or an attendee, be with old friends, meet new people, and share the knowledge!

 And yet had the opportunity to attend some events like: